-Now back to those waffles, I started another batch of sourdough a few weeks back after my old starter had been thoroughly neglected and then cleared out of the refrigerator to make room for other things.
+Now back to those vegan sourdough waffles, I started another batch of sourdough a few weeks back after my old starter had been thoroughly neglected and then cleared out of the refrigerator to make room for other things.
 This time I made the starter the really old-fashioned way, with nothing but flour and water, following this recipe on the King Arthur Flour website.
 Everything went very well and I had a bubbling, happy sourdough starter within a week.
-The first thing I decided to make with it were these vegan Sourdough Waffles — with whole wheat flour.
-They were so good, I've been making them every weekend since.
-It’s the only kind Desi and Jay will now have.
+The first thing I decided to make with it were these vegan Sourdough Waffles -- with whole wheat flour.
+They were so good, I've been making them every weekend since -- even more often, I think, than my delicious Whole Wheat Vegan Waffles

 There's an alchemy that takes place when you add sourdough to baked goods.
 They become lighter, airier, and flavorful without becoming tangy, as you would expect (unless you add a ton of the sourdough, which you don't in these waffles).
 We also discussed the importance of probiotics and prebiotics in food and their effect on your overall health in a recent post: sourdough has a ton of those probiotic bacteria because it's fermented, while whole wheat provides the perfect prebiotic fiber for those bacteria to thrive on.